akshatiwari/chrome-extension-save-tab/README.md

       <li>Go to Load unpacked and select your cloned folder.</li>
       <li>On the top right corner, go to extensions and bookmark Leads Tracker.</li>
       <h4> And Voila!
-        <p>You are ready to save your all your leads without switching back and forth.</p>
+        <p>You are ready to save your all your leads without switching back and forth on your windows.</p>
       </h4>
     </ul>
 </p>